General Information

 - Photograph.
 It has to be glued to the application form.
 A recent, passport-size, 2x2 inches, with white background.
 The face should be clear and visible.

-- Passport or Official Travel Document.
-Original and copy of the page or pages of the passport that contain biometric data.
-The passport must have a minimum validity of 1 year and cannot be issued more than 10 years ago.
-Please, make sure that the passport has two consecutive blank pages to affix the visa.
-The passport will remain at the Consulate during the visa process.
+- Valid unexpired Passport: Original and copy of the page or pages of the passport that contain biometric data.
+The passport must have a minimum validity of 1 year and contain at least two blank pages, Passports issued more than 10 years ago will not be accepted.

 - Favourable report on the Project issued by the Economic and Commercial Office Miami located in 2655 Le Jeune Road, Suite 1114, Coral Gables Miami 33134, Email: miami@comercio.mineco.es or, by the Directorate-General for International Trade and Investments.